iotdomain/iotdomain-standard/iotconnect-standard.md

 # Encrypted Messaging - JWE

-Messages with potentially sensitive content, eg input commands and configuration updates, must be sent encrypted using the public key of the intended recipient.
-To this end the JSON Web Encryption is used.
+In secured zones, messages with potentially sensitive content, eg input commands and configuration updates, must be sent encrypted.
+To this end the JSON Web Encryption is used with the recipient publisher's public key.

-Just like signing, JWE supports compact serialization and JSON serialization using the publisher's public key.
+When encrypting a message, JWE encapsulates the JWS signed message: JWE( JWS(payload, privateKey), publicKey ).

-.. todo ..
+The sender signs its message with its private key and then encrypts it with the recipient's public key.

 # Secured IoT Domains